-Control of the xml attributes from NEMO
+Other controls of the xml attributes from NEMO

-The values of some attributes are automatically defined by NEMO (and any definition given in the xml file is overwritten).
+The values of some attributes are defined by subroutine calls within NEMO (calls to iom\set\domain\attr, iom\set\axis\attr and iom\set\field\attr in iom.F90).
+Any definition given in the xml file will be overwritten.
 By convention, these attributes are defined to "auto" (for string) or "0000" (for integer) in the xml file (but this is not necessary).